-The third part, treating of modern mani-festations, from the well known position of the author, has been from the first announcethe author, has been from the inst announce-ment of the work regarded with distrust, and Spiritualists have feared that revela-tions might be made damaging to the cause.
+The third part, treating of modern mani-festations, from the well known position of the author, has been from the first announce-ment of the work regarded with distrust, and Spiritualists have feared that revela-tions might be made damaging to the cause.
 This is an idle fear.
 The truth needs no support from error.
 In the end it always gains by being outspoken.
-If there is any-thing about Spiritualism which will be in-jured by a whole-souled bonest statement jured by a whole-souled, honest statement of facts, we may rest assured that whatever thus is injured should be not only injured but destroyed.
-No man is better qualified to write on this subject than Mr. Home, both by intuitive knowledge and experience.
+If there is any-thing about Spiritualism which will be in-jured by a whole-souled, holiest statement of facts, we may rest assured that whatever thus is injured should be not only injured but destroyed.
+No man is better qualified to write on this subject than Mr. Home, both by intuitive knowledge and experlence.

 A medium himself who has hardly a peer, he may well be pardoned if he speak as one having authority.
-Spiritualism is as dear to him, as to the most zealous.
-He says: "I can not too strongly reiterate my conviccan not too strongly reiterate my convic-tion that between Spiritualism and the ma-jority of abuses by which it is disgraced, there is just as little in common as between the precions stone and the mud which may happen to cling to it.
-Perceiving this, and guided by promptings altogether apart from my own mind.
-I determined to write a work in which while the heavity and radiance of in which, whilst the beauty and radiance of the truth were sufficiently dwelt upon, the corruptions ever striving to darken and degrade it, were in the interests of that truth analyzed and exposed.
+Spirifualism is as dear to him, as to the most zealous.
+He says: "I can not too strongly reiterate my convic-tion that between Spiritualism and the ma-jority of abuses by which it, is disgraced, there is just as little in common as between the precions stone and the mud which may happen to cling to it.
+Perceiving this; and guided by promptings altogether apart from my own mind.
+I determined to write a work in which, whilst the beauty and radiance of the truth were sufficiently dwelt apon, the corruptions ever striving to darken and degrade it, were in the interests of that truth analyzed and exposed. . . . .
 As a duty I accepted the task, and as a duty I shall endeavor to dispassionately and unshrinkingly fulfill it."
-It is not with a spirit of severe criticism he proceeds to narrate some of the wild vanew philosophy.
-Yet some one must pre-sentrits other side.
-The shadows are deep, but they will disappear when the light streams on them.